portlandcodeschool/afe/_posts/assignments/2015-10-03-kitten-adoption-agency-web-site.md

 # Phase One: Review the site design

-0. Examine the Design materials at the bottom of the page to orient on user and client goals
+0. Examine the design materials at the bottom of the page to orient on user and client goals
 0. Examine the prioritized user stories that are in scope.
 0. Examine the site design mockups to analyze how to structure your HTML & SCSS to implement the design
     - There is no mobile design mockup!!
 So, you must create a simple wireframe with content blocks.
 Remember, you must code using mobile-first with progressive enhancement technique